CoreyNdifon/PersonalProject/README.md

 Welcome to my personal dataset project.
 For my project I am focusing on the question:
 Who is most affected by police shootings.
-My motivation behind this project is the constant discussions throughout my life of racial prejudice in the relationship between the African-American population and the various police forces througout the country.
+My motivation behind this project is the constant discussions throughout my life of racial prejudice in the relationship between the African-American population and the various police forces throughout the country.

 Being a black person myself, I feel the need to shine a light on truth of the situation using data analytics.
 Being a serious issue, I pledge to let the numbers tell the story.
 I understand that